zdave-parity/jam-np/simple.md

 either at a fork node with an all-zeroes hash in the branch that would be taken for the start key, or at a leaf node with a different key.

-The total encoded length of the response should not exceed the given maximum size in bytes, unless the response contains only a single key/value pair.
+The total encoded size of the response should not exceed the given maximum size in bytes, unless the response contains only a single key/value pair.
 As such, the response may not cover the full requested range.